-Samuel Massey is an artist based in Lara, Victoria.
+Samuel Massey is an artist working in Geelong, Victoria.

 Massey is an award-winning artist who completed his Bachelor of Fine Arts (Honours) at the National Art School, Sydney in 2015.
 In the following years he produced two major bodies of work.
 The first was selected for exhibition at the Gosford Regional Gallery as part of Emerging 2017.
 The subsequent series formed his first solo exhibition in 2018.

 In 2019 Massey made his long-awaited pilgrimage to Europe.
 It was here that he encountered first-hand the work of the old masters, most notably Velazquez, whose influence has led to several career highlights.
 That same year he won the Traditional Fisher’s Ghost Art Award and painted his evocative portrait of Archibald winner Guy Maestri.
 This would be hung in the 2020 Salon des Refuses to critical acclaim.
 2020 also saw Massey awarded the Mayoral Commendation for his painting The Gates, the first of his dark floral works that have become an ongoing strand of his practice.
 This strand most recently bore fruit in 2021 with a two-person show at Home Gallery which saw all but two of the series acquired by collectors old and new.
 The smallest piece in the exhibition The Deep Breath features as the cover for Sydney band The Forresters latest album Something to Give, marking the achievement of a personal goal.

 Between these highlights Massey has participated in several group exhibitions and had dozens of other pieces selected in prizes across the country.
 Whilst his work is most heavily collected in Sydney and Australia more broadly, he has recently entered international collections.